pellcorp/creality-wiki/docs/beacon.md

 #### 'BeaconProbe' object has no attribute '_mcu_freq'

-This indicates the beacon was disconnected during homing or some other operation, you need to reboot
+This **often** indicates the beacon was disconnected during homing or some other operation, you need to reboot

 ![image](assets/images/beacon_mcu_freq.png)

+On rare occasions this also occurs when the printer gets overloaded, if the error does not clear after a power cycle, try leaving your printer completely powered off for 15 minutes, see if the error clears afterwards.
+If the error does not clear after doing this, I would be looking for a hardware issue, such as a dodgy cable.

 ### Calibration